-6.3.4 Inventory assessment of Newco's operations and labourbased procurement practices inventory assessment will help to understand the (i) recruitment; (ii) management; (iii) workplace; and (iv) termination procedures of all labour, and labour-based services, be it permanent, temporary seasonal, or outsourced labour.
+6.3.4.1 Within 3 (three) months of the Closing Date, Newco will conduct an inventory assessment of all Newco owned, managed, or leased operations (including farms), and the labour-based procurement practices currently in place at its operations.
+This inventory assessment will help to understand the (i) recruitment; (ii) management; (iii) workplace; and (iv) termination procedures of all labour, and labour-based services, be it permanent, temporary seasonal, or outsourced labour.